Looking for support for your finance function? Book a time with an expert.

 Alternatively, a full-time CFO makes $393,377 annually, which comes down to almost $33,000 per month.
 Even CFOs who are in the lowest 25th percentile still earn around $300,000 annually, costing you $25,000 every month.

-So, for many small companies, hiring a full-time CFO doesn’t make a lot of sense.
+So, for many small companies and startups, hiring a full-time CFO doesn’t make a lot of sense.
 Not only can the company not afford it, but it also doesn’t have the necessary work on hand to justify paying for the full 40 hours a week.

 As a result, fractional CFOs become a cost-effective solution for companies in need of guidance…